-Your claim may also be denied if your injury did not happen on your employer’s premises (or while you were on the job).
 If you sustain an injury while commuting to work, or while on your lunch break, for example, you cannot claim the injury occurred on the job.

 However, there are some exceptions.
 If you were on a work assignment, such as a business trip or company retreat, you may still be eligible for compensation even if the accident did not occur “at work.”

 - No medical treatment, or Not Treated by Approved Medical Provider